Tropical Storm Marco and Laura could impact Gulf Coast next week

 There is a tropical storm Warning in effect for parts of the Caribbean, including Puerto Rico and the U.S. Virgin Islands.

-On the current forecast track, Laura will move near Puerto Rico Saturday morning, then Hispaniola this afternoon and tonight, and then near Cuba on Sunday.
+On the current forecast track, Laura will move near Puerto Rico Saturday morning, then Hispaniola this afternoon and in the evening, and then near Cuba on Sunday.

 Tropical Storm Force winds extend up to 205 miles from the center, mainly on the northern side of the storm.
 Wind gusts over 45 mph will be possible in Puerto Rico and US Virgin Islands in the next few hours.